stephanrauh/angular-training-2021/README.md

 Let's do something unexpected.
 This course need a server.
 The Express framework makes this very simple.
 Along the way, you'll learn a lot about TypeScript.

 The language itself can be demonstrated in the TypeScript playground.
 The Express application is going to serve the lists of countries and continents provided by https://restcountries.eu/, so it's a good starting point to demonstrate
-- Json
+- JSON
-- function programming
+- functional programming
 - and - if time allows - even some REST principles.

 Key takeaways: